jooby-dev/jooby-docs/docs/analog/parameter-types.md

 > [!WARNING]
 > Device will try PIN even if it is a last try.
-> So it could be blocked and then you need to perform an unlock operation with a PUK code via an external device
+> So it could be blocked and then you need to perform an unlock operation with a PUK code via an external device.

 | SIM ERROR TYPE      |  ON duration |  OFF duration |
 | ------------------- | ------------ | ------------- |